dltaixlt/dspguide/README.md

 # dspguide
-Chinese translation and reading notes
+Chinese translation and reading notes of "The Scientist and Engineer's Guide toDigital Signal Processing"